 City as classroom

-Your main classroom is Paris itself.
-The content of all our programmes is designed to take advantage of your location and growing familiarity with the city.
-Study trips to the city’s museums, art exhibitions, archives, cinemas and architectural riches are an integral part of your studies.
-Led by internationally respected academics, these trips give you the chance to illuminate theory with experience.
+Study trips to museums, art exhibitions, archives, cinemas and architectural riches are an integral part of your studies.
+Led by internationally-respected academics, these trips give you the chance to illuminate theory with experience.
 As a 'resident' of Paris you can return to these sites throughout your studies, developing your understanding and giving you the chance to reflect.

 The School is based in the Columbia Global Center (known as Reid Hall) in the district of Montparnasse.
 Montparnasse has always attracted writers and artists; it was home to Hemingway, and Picasso and Modigliani had studios there.
 It is next to the Latin quarter, a district teeming with student life focused around the historic Sorbonne.